- Search The Registry

 *Afrocubanismo is affirmed on this date in 1920.
 This was an artistic and social movement in Black-themed Cuban culture with origins in the 1920s, as in works by the cultural anthropologist Fernando Ortiz.

-The Afro Cuban population consisted of working slaves, freed slaves, and a small number of Black middle-class elites and intellectuals.
+The Afro Cuban population consisted of working slaves, freed slaves, and a few Black middle-class elites and intellectuals.
 Major artists include Fernando Ortiz: A White Cuban author and advocate of Afro Cuban studies.
 Nicolas Guillen: An Afro Cuban poet, Alberto Pena: Afro Cuban painter, Teodoro Ramos Blanco: Afro-Cuban sculptor.
 Andres Alvarez Naranjo: Afro Cuban sculptor, Angel Pinto: Afro Cuban author and critic.
-We chose this date because, in 1866, slavery was abolished in Cuba.
+We chose this date because in 1866, slavery was abolished in Cuba.
 The disparities within the Black community were exacerbated by the systematic mistreatment and racist policies inflicted upon them by white-Cubans.

 Some Afro Cuban poets and artists rejected the term “Afro Cuban” and its use as a classifying term for African-derived art.
-Nicolas Guillen and Arredondo, two Black Afrocubanismo authors, rejected the term because it felt constructed, it separated between categories of Black Cuban and white Cuban, and it made the goal of a single unified mulatto Cuban identity impossible.
-In this sense, themes of Afrocubanismo also include this type of anti-Afro Cuban perspectives held by some Black intellectuals.
-Afro Cuban literature was often written to express criticism over the prevalent racism and gloss over social issues of racial inequality.
+Guillen and Arredondo, two Black Afrocubanismo authors, rejected the term because it felt constructed, it separated between categories of black Cuban and white Cuban, and it made the goal of a single unified mulatto Cuban identity impossible.
+In this sense, themes of Afrocubanismo also include this type of anti-Afro Cuban perspectives held by some black intellectuals.
+Afro Cuban literature was often written to criticize the prevalent racism and gloss over social issues of racial inequality.